Rexios80/flutter_workout/README.md

 ### iOS

 Flutter cannot run on watchOS, but there is a method on iOS to start the watch app.
-This requires the `HealthKit` entitlement.
 Calling the `start` method on iOS will call `startWatchApp` with the given parameters.
+The following requirements must be met for this to function:

+- Both the phone and watch apps must have the `HealthKit` entitlement
+- The watch app must have the `Workout Processing` background mode enabled

 ## Supported data types